MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 I haven't yet been able to find any motivation for.
 A pointer to the aux-values are put after the `envp` on the stack.

-The aux-values were collected and stored pretty sloppily as a global static variable before, this time it needs to be collected onto the stack, used for finding the dynamic relocation addresses, and then it could be put into a static variable after that.
+The aux-values were collected and stored pretty sloppily as a global static variable before implementing this change, this time it needs to be collected onto the stack, used for finding the dynamic relocation addresses, and then it could be put into a static variable after that (since we can't find the address of the static variable before remapping).

 We'll also need the `dyn`-values, which are essentially the same as aux-values, provided for `DYN`-objects.